wasabi805/webpack-babel-typescript-tailwind/README.md

     ...

-To demonstrate that styles from seperate sass stylesheets are provided by @use, we'll also nest the .from-a-different-sass-file class within the .wrapper class inside src/style/index.ts:
+We're going to verify that @use is allowing us to apply styles from a different stylesheet.
+We'll do that by adding a nested class for .different-sass-file to the .wrapper class as shown below :

     // inside src/style/input.scss
     @use "different-sass-file";